• Skip to primary navigation

 raw dough covered with wax paper to pat in the salt and seeds

-• Use a pizza cutter to cut the dough into the size of the cracker you want.
+• Use a pizza cutter or sharp knife to cut the dough into the size of the cracker you want.
 Go most of the way through, not all the way.

 cutting raw cracker dough with a pizza cutter